My Favorite Way to Study Composition

 I’ll be springing the final study in my next installment.
 Mahalo (thank you) from the South Pacific!

 I’ve just finished this new oil painting after many interruptions, mostly weather-related.
-But I managed to shoot some sequential images along the way, and I hope you find the process and the progress interesting.
+But I managed to shoot some sequential images along the way, and I hope you find the process and progress interesting.

 Setting Up